mayamnaizel/Clustering-in-data-mining/README.md

-# Clustering in data mining
+# Clustering in Data Mining
 Simple Clustering lab using Ubuntu and Python scripts

 Step 1: Set Up the EC2 Ubuntu Instance